pyflies/pyflies/docs/index.md

     performed for `1` set of trials (a set consists of application of all possible conditions).
 In this example, there is `4` possible conditions thus this serie will have `4` trials.
-This trial serie will be of practice type which means that it should be removed from the results.
+This trial serie will be of practice type which means that it will be removed from the results.
 A set of conditions will be `randomized`.
-After the `Practice` screen and serie a `Real` screen will be displayed and after the *ENTER* key press a real serie will be performed by a `10` complete repetition of all `4` condition (i.e. a `40` trials).
+After the `Practice` serie a `Real` screen will be displayed and after the *ENTER* key press a real serie will be performed by a `10` complete repetition of all `4` condition (i.e. a `40` trials).
 The trials will be `randomized`.